 ‘So where does your story begin?’

 Looking back on my time on the Board of the International Playback Theatre Network (IPTN), I served one term of four years after joining in Montreal at the IPTN conference in 2015 and stepped down in India at the next IPTN conference in 2019.
-Prior to joining the Board, I was IPTN UK Regional Representative for ten years.
+Prior to joining the Board, I was IPTN UK Regional Representative for ten years and an IPTN member since I first trained in Playback in 2003.
 During my time on the Board, I looked after membership, edited the IPTN Journal (which is a separate role) and was co-organiser of the IPTN International Conference in Bengaluru (also known as Bangalore) with Board colleague Christian Faber (from Germany), Rajesh P.I. and Sunil Vijendra of the Actors Collective, a local Playback group that were hosting the conference.
 This led to two prior visits to India in 2017 and 2018 to meet and work with our Indian colleagues, Rajesh and Sunil supported by other members of the Actors Collective and Fr.
 Biju from the University.
 The Actors Collective won the bid in 2017 to host the conference which happens once in every four years.
 The event was hosted by Christ (Deemed to be)* University in Bengaluru without charge for the use of the venue.
 Christian and I stayed at the university during our planning visits. *(‘Deemed to be ‘means equivalent to.)

-At the start of our first visit in December 2017, I couldn’t think of a better way to get know each other so I offered a dance and movement workshop for everyone in the Actors Collective who could join us.
+At the start of our first visit in December 2017, in my experience there’s no better way to get know each other than to offer a dance and movement workshop for everyone in the Actors Collective who could join us.
 We began by passing around a garland of scented jasmine from the flower seller at the nearby temple and then entered the dance and movement.
 You can get a feel for the experience of our first visit from the video below.

 Attendance at the conference was to be capped at 350 delegates from all over the world.
 The two years of planning were quite something as apart from the participation; the task of organizing 16 Home groups (a Home group is a participant’s base with a different theme that meets each morning of the conference led by an experienced Playbacker) and around 64 different and varied workshops on each of the three days of the Conference was huge.
 In addition to the two visits, planning continued over regular Skype meetings and by ongoing emails – it was an intense and all-consuming process.
 It’s noteworthy that the interactions among our team were largely conflict-free.
 Obviously, there were differences of opinion at times but these were managed in the good-natured way that characterised our work together.